 The Haymakers team continued to build on the success of this first event with two events in 2012, the second in Boston and the first in New York City.
 The two highly successful events raised $529,000 for various cancer research facilities in Boston and New York.
 2013 was even bigger, as Haymakers for Hope expanded to include it’s first ever all women’s event for breast cancer awareness month.
 Coupled with the 3rd annual Boston event, and 2nd annual New York City event, Haymakers raised over $1,041,000 in 2013.

-Flash forward to present and Haymakers has now raised more than $5,900,000 across the three annual events!
-Haymakers for Hope is proud and honored to be looking forward to our sixth year of knocking out cancer in 2016.
+Flash forward to present and Haymakers has raised nearly $8,000,000 across the three annual events and is expanding to Denver, CO!
+Haymakers for Hope is proud and honored to be looking forward to our 8th year of knocking out cancer in 2018.
 Not every fight ends at the bell!